Enterprise resource planning (ERP) is the secret to the most successful ecommerce brands.

 ERP integrations make it possible to centralize enterprise data and improve communication throughout the business.
 They help create a central hub where all departments can access real-time data and take advantage of flexible, agile solutions in an ever-changing environment.

-One study found that 70% of back-office executives are looking for advanced automation in an ERP.
-These integrations facilitate automated, bi-directional data exchange between your systems and apps, eliminating costly human errors.
+These integrations facilitate automated, bidirectional data exchange between your systems and apps, eliminating costly human errors.
 Automation can be used across numerous touchpoints to streamline business processes.

 The following activities can all be passed between systems to create an intelligent ERP system: